Kristina01111000/Drws_site/README.md

 For next week:

-Check that in astra if a widget can just show up on the homepage Fix about dr w on syracusenaturalhealing so that the text isn’t under the picture in full screen Try again to remove the word marketing from the signup page Make new pictures for spices post and have a link to the rest, read more from dr w here, try a winky face, read more of dr w’s great insights winky face
+Check that in astra if a widget can just show up on the homepage Try again to remove the word marketing from the signup page

 - finish page for signups
 - Try adding a new email to the sign up, its been a while -> need to double check that constant contact works